princeemathew/EDA-on-Global-Terrorism-Dataset/README.md

 # EDA-on-Global-Terrorism-Dataset
- Perform Exploratory Data Analysis on dataset Global Terrorism As a security/defense analyst try to find out the hotzone of terrorism
+ Perform Exploratory Data Analysis on dataset Global Terrorism.
+ As a security/defense analyst try to find out the hotzone of terrorism.